Na h-Eileanan an Iar (UK Parliament constituency): Status

 The Scottish Boundary Commission in 1980 proposed that the seat should be extended to include the Skye and Lochalsh areas; this was overturned at a public enquiry.
 Generally, considerations of geographical size, a disparate population and convenience for the MPs concerned, as well as tradition and identity, have tended to override the arguments about numerical imbalance.
 Furthermore, a change in the Boundary Commission's rules in 2000 added a rule which forbade Orkney or Shetland being combined with another council area.

-In 2011, the Parliamentary Voting System and Constituencies Act 2011 was introduced, which prevented both Na h-Eileanan an Iar and Orkney and Shetland from being combined with any other constituency.
+The Parliamentary Voting System and Constituencies Act 2011, as amended by the Parliamentary Constituencies Act 2020, prevented Na h-Eileanan an Iar being combined with any other constituency by designating it as a protected constituency, alongside Isle of Wight (two seats), Orkney and Shetland, and Ynys Môn.

-Local government areas

-When created, the area of the constituency was divided between two local government areas: the counties of Ross and Cromarty and Inverness-shire.
-The division line was the Lewis-Harris boundary, with Lewis in Ross and Cromarty and Harris in Inverness-shire.

-In 1975 the constituency area became also an island council area, known as the Western Isles council area.
-That same area became one of the 32 unitary council areas of Scotland in 1996.
-The council area is known also as Na h-Eileanan Siar.

-Politics
+Electoral history

+From its creation in 1918 until the 1935 general election, the seat was held by Liberal MPs of varying descriptions.
+In 1935, the seat was captured by Malcolm Macmillan of the Labour Party, who would go on to retain the seat for the following 35 years.
+Macmillan was defeated at the 1970 general election by the Scottish National Party candidate Donald Stewart – who thus became the first SNP member to be represented at Westminster.
+Since 1970, the seat has alternated between SNP and Labour.
+Stewart held the seat until he stood down for the 1987 general election, when the seat was regained for Labour by Calum MacDonald.

-The seat had been a two-way marginal between the Labour Party and the Scottish National Party for many years.
-In 2005 it became a safe seat for the Scottish National Party.
+In 2005 it became a safe seat for the Scottish National Party, with the election of Angus MacNeil.
 This trend was reversed in the 2017 general election, when the SNP suffered a swing against them for the first time since 1997, but at the 2019 general election the constituency became a safe seat for the SNP again.
+In August 2023, MacNeil was expelled from the SNP, having earlier lost the parliamentary whip.
+At the 2024 general election he stood as an independent gaining 10% of the vote, helping to swing the seat heavily to Labour, represented by Torcuil Crichton.

-For the Conservatives, their vote has increased in recent years, since losing their deposit in the 2005 and 2010 elections.
+For the Conservatives, their vote had increased in recent years, since losing their deposit in the 2005 and 2010 elections, but they lost their deposit once again at the 2024 election.